- Home

 Loveland Reservoir Water Transfer.

 Sweetwater Reservoir was also tested again in April 2025, as part of the Authority’s ongoing water quality testing protocols.
-The testing indicates that PFOS, PFHxS and PFOA are present at notification levels.
+The testing indicates that PFOS, PFHxS and PFOA are present above notification levels.
 This information was presented to the Board at their meeting on April 23, 2025.
 The full presentation of the Q3 test results is now available.

 Sweetwater Authority will complete one additional quarterly test in 2025 to fully assess PFAS levels and determine appropriate long-term solutions.
 Moving forward, the Department of Drinking Water (DDW) will allow Sweetwater Authority to take an average of the quarterly test results to provide the full annual average.
 As soon as information is available, we will share those results with customers.